Who Still Kill Sound?

-Who Still Kill Sound? is a studio album by electronic artist Kid606.
+Who Still Kill Sound? is a studio album by American electronic music artist Kid606.
 It was released in 2004 through his own Tigerbeat6 imprint.
 The compact disc edition of the album included an extra set of bonus tracks, and Japanese and Australian editions of the disc (released through ROMZ and Valve Records, respectively) included two extra tracks on top of the standard CD track listing.

 Critical reception

 Now wrote that Kid606 "irreverently rips through rec-room raves and pounding ragga riots, moves on to booty-bumpin' cheerleader jams and detours briefly into goofy acid house before getting busy with some boomin' Dirty South crunkness."